Dhanushprasana/JetMaps/README.md

 *Common User login:*

-JetMaps revolutionizes urban navigation for common users.
-Our intuitive interface ensures hassle-free navigation to user destinations.
-Users can effortlessly report issues encountered during their journey, such as fallen trees or roadblocks, by uploading images directly through the app.
-This feature ensures that obstacles are swiftly addressed, maintaining smooth traffic flow throughout the city.
+- Revolutionizes urban navigation with an intuitive interface.
+- Allows users to report obstacles during their journey, facilitating swift resolution and smooth traffic flow.

 *Admin/Control Room login:*

-JetMaps empowers city administrators with comprehensive tools for effective traffic management.
-Our admin dashboard offers a cutting-edge 3D simulation of the entire city, providing a holistic view of traffic dynamics.
-With two distinct dashboards, administrators can monitor live traffic conditions in real-time and track reported issues that require resolution.
-Additionally, our predictive dashboard utilizes advanced traffic flow models like LWR and CTM to forecast potential congestion hotspots, enabling proactive intervention to optimize traffic flow.
+- Empowers city administrators with a comprehensive 3D simulation dashboard.
+- Provides real-time monitoring of traffic conditions and reported issues.
+- Utilizes predictive analytics to forecast congestion hotspots for proactive intervention.

 <img width="960" alt="burg" src="https://github.com/Dhanushprasana/JetMaps/assets/107683252/b746b023-6608-4a65-a5cf-1732ccf306fc">

-*control room*

-The control room serves as the nerve center of our traffic management system, where drone and camera footage is monitored in real-time.
-Leveraging machine learning algorithms, our system automatically identifies the root causes of congestion using image analysis techniques based on the YOLO model.
-This seamless integration of technology ensures rapid detection and mitigation of traffic disruptions, minimizing delays and improving overall traffic efficiency.

 *Assist login:*

-JetMaps extends its commitment to efficient traffic management through the Assist dashboard.
-Road assistants act as the frontline responders to reported issues, swiftly addressing concerns to facilitate uninterrupted navigation.
-By broadcasting reported issues to the nearest department, our system ensures prompt resolution, enhancing the overall user experience and maintaining optimal traffic flow across the city.
+- Facilitates swift resolution of reported issues through road assistants.
+- Broadcasts reported issues to the nearest department for prompt resolution and improved user experience.

 With JetMaps, traffic management transcends traditional boundaries, leveraging cutting-edge technology to create a seamlessly interconnected ecosystem that prioritizes efficiency, safety, and convenience for all stakeholders.